Pelvic Floor Therapy at Gunnison Valley Health

 Treatment and relief from the symptoms of Pelvic Floor Dysfunction, including

 pain, and more.

-for both men and women.
-From embarassment in social settings to discomfort
+women.
+From embarassment in social settings to discomfort with daily activities

-and Sports Medicine, our team can diagnose and treat your Pelvic Floor
+Medicine, our team can diagnose and treat your Pelvic Floor Dysfunction

-Dysfunction and get you back on your feet and back to your life.
-Working
+and get you back on your feet and back to your life.
+Working with our

-with our team can help you overcome the discomfort and stigma associated
+team can help you overcome the discomfort and stigma associated with Pelvic

 Pelvic Floor Dysfunction can impact everyone, which is why we offer individualized

 Our Pelvic Floor Therapy team is directed by Emily Parsons, PT, DPT.
 Emily